 ✅ Enhances mental focus by connecting mind and body before exercise

-✅ Boosts flexibility allowing for greater range of motion during workouts
+✅ Boosts flexibility, allowing for a greater range of motion during workouts

 1️⃣ Dynamic Movement (2 minutes)